So you have been pre-approved for a mortgage.

 In this article, we’re going to explain how you can get approved for a higher loan amount.

 RATE SEARCH: Get Approved for a Mortgage Loan

 1. Raise Your Credit Score to Get a Lower Rate

-The interest rate you receive on a loan is directly tied to your FICO score.
-By raising your credit score you’re able to get a lower mortgage rate, meaning you’ll be approved for a higher loan amount.
+The interest rate you receive on a loan is tied to your credit score.
+By raising your credit rating, you’re able to get a lower mortgage rate, meaning you’ll be approved for a higher loan amount.

 By getting just a half a percent lower rate on your loan could allow you to borrow thousands of dollars more.

 One of the most common ways borrowers can increase their credit rating in a hurry is by paying down their credit card balances.
 If you are carrying high credit card debt, your credit score is taking a big hit because your credit utilization ratio accounts for 30% of your overall score.

 Try to pay down the balances on your credit cards to below 15% of your credit limit.
 This will ensure you are maximizing your credit score so you can receive the lowest mortgage rates and get approved for the highest loan amount.

 Mortgage insurance is required for all mortgage loans with a loan-to-value ratio above 80%.
 Unless you have 20% down, you will be required to pay PMI.
 PMI rates can be as high as 1% of the loan amount, in some cases, costing you thousands of dollars per year.

 Save up a 20% down payment so that you’re not required to pay PMI, and you will be approved for ten’s of thousands of dollars more than if you had to pay PMI.